 services we Offer

 At Kane Hall Barry Neurology, we offer comprehensive neurological services.
-Our expert team consists of neurologists, nurse practitioners, nurses, technologist, medical assistants, and other professionals whose goal is to provide quality services tailored to individual patient needs.
+Our expert team consists of neurologists, nurse practitioners, nurses, technologists, medical assistants, and other professionals whose goal is to provide quality services tailored to individual patient needs.

 Kane Hall Barry offers comprehensive medical evaluation appointments to assess a person’s health status.
 It includes a full physical examination, as well as an opportunity to discuss relevant history, clinical impression, and treatment plan.
 It can be conducted at any time or as needed, but is recommended at least once a year to monitor arising health problems.

 Kane Hall Barry offers consultation appointments.
 These appointments are helpful when a referring provider wants a second opinion or wants a neurologist’s impression.
 In these cases the referring provider wants the patient to return to him in order to discuss the findings and determine the best next steps.
 It includes an examination and testing (if ordered).
 The impression and testing results are sent back to the referring provider so he can discuss it with his patient.
 It can be conducted any time to address concerns.

 Focus Areas: Neurological & Sleep

 Kane Hall Barry Neurology offers telemedicine (audio/video) appointments to patients when appropriate.
 Telemedicine is a convenient way for patients to consult with their physician remotely.
 During a telemedicine visit, our providers may order tests, interpret results, prescribe or adjust medications, and update treatment plans.
 While most visits can be conducted via telemedicine, some still need to be in person either due to the nature of the concerns or due to insurance coverage considerations.